aligauhar/MERN-Templet-with-CI-CD-Github-Action-Dockerization/Read Me.md

 # CI (CD - for auto vercel deployment see the second repo)
 Automatic Dockerization with github actions
-*** For Auto vercel deployment CD see here: [Auto Vercel Hosting]([URL](https://github.com/aligauhar/MERN-Templet-with-CD-VercelHosting-With-GithubActions)https://github.com/aligauhar/MERN-Templet-with-CD-VercelHosting-With-GithubActions)
+*** For Auto Vercel deployment CD, see [Auto Vercel Hosting](https://github.com/aligauhar/MERN-Templet-with-CD-VercelHosting-With-GithubActions).